The Short Squeeze

 Founder of 1911 Apparel

 This is not financial advice.
-Contact a licensed mortgage professional in your area to see what makes sense for your unique situation.
+Contact a licensed mortgage professional or investment professional in your area to see what makes sense for your unique situation.